SpVgg Unterhaching

 Spielvereinigung Unterhaching (/de/) is a German sports club in Unterhaching, a semi-rural municipality on the southern outskirts of the Bavarian capital Munich.
 The club is widely known for playing in the first-division association football league Bundesliga alongside its more famous cousins, Bayern Munich and 1860 Munich, for two seasons between 1999 and 2001, while the club's bobsleigh department has captured several world and Olympic titles.
 The football team won promotion into the 3.
 Liga (third tier) after beating Cottbus 4–1 on aggregate in June 2023.
+The club was established as an independent football club on 1 January 1925.
+It was dissolved in 1933 by the Nazis as "politically unreliable" and re-established in 1945.

 History

 Early history

 Originally part of the gymnastics and sports club TSV Hachinger, SpVgg Unterhaching was established as an independent football club on 1 January 1925.
 Their first promotion to a higher division came in 1931 and they went on to be promoted to the A-Klasse a year later.
 However, the club was dissolved in 1933 as it was regarded as "politically unreliable" by the Nazis and was not re-established until after the end of World War II in 1945 to resume play in the amateur fourth division B-Klasse.